Nepero27182/BNetSwitcher/README.md

 - Battle.net installed and launched at least once
 - PowerShell 5.0+ (for PS1 version)
 - .NET Framework (included on all Windows 10+)

-## How It Works

-1. Reads your Battle.net account list from `%APPDATA%\Battle.net\Battle.net.config`
-2. Displays all saved accounts in a GUI listbox
-3. When you select an account and click "Switch Account" (or double-click):
-   - Your config file is backed up (`.backup`)
-   - The selected account is moved to the top of the saved accounts list
-   - The updated config is saved
-   - The running Battle.net process is stopped (if any)
-   - Battle.net is relaunched with the selected account
-   - The GUI closes

-## File Structure

-- `bnet-switcher-gui.ps1` - Main GUI application (PowerShell)
-- `bnet-switcher-console.bat` - Console launcher batch file
-- `bnet-switcher.exe` - Compiled standalone executable (generated by build.ps1)
-- `build.ps1` - Build script to compile PS1 to EXE using ps2exe
-- `README.md` - This file

 ## Troubleshooting